The Whole Wide World: Soundtrack

 Original music was provided by Harry Gregson-Williams and his mentor Hans Zimmer.
 This was their first collaboration as mentor and protégé.

+Reception

+The film holds a score of 76% – indicating "Fresh" – on review aggregator Rotten Tomatoes, based on 17 reviews with an average rating of 7.0/10.

 Legacy

 When auditioning for the film Jerry Maguire, Zellweger met director Cameron Crowe several times but had trouble convincing him that she could play "a 20-something woman" rather than a girl.
 This was solved by Zellweger's agent sending Crowe a tape of The Whole Wide World.